Solar Eclipse Corona

 Medical King Amazon Listing

-1. Invalid Lab Report in the EU
+1. Invalid Laboratory Report in the EU

 Our first evaluation criterion requires a valid test report demonstrating compliance with the EN ISO 12312-2:2015 standard, issued by an accredited laboratory based in the EU.
 The "Medical King" brand presents a certificate issued by Shenzhen POCE Technology Co., Ltd., an institution located in China.
-POCE does not have the authority as a notified body in the EU to issue this certificate and, according to our operational research, the agency itself advises against using this document as a basis for sales in the European market.
+POCE does not have the authority as a notified body in the EU to issue this certificate and, according to our operational investigations, the agency itself advises against using this document as a basis for sales in the European market.

 POCE Certificate